 Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

-This past summer, grief arrived in waves.
-First my Uncle Teddy passed in July, then just weeks later my Aunt Mary in August.
-With my mother—at 87—now the last living sibling of nine, I’ve been reflecting deeply on family shifts, grief, and the ways generational trauma and resilience shape us across time.
+This past summer, grief came in waves.
+First my Uncle Teddy passed in July, then just weeks later, my Aunt Mary in August.
+With my mother 87 now, the last living sibling of nine, I’ve reflected deeply on generational shifts, treasured memories, and how generational trauma and resilience shapes us across generations.

 Honoring Generational Shifts: Remembering Uncle Teddy and Aunt Mary

-On July 9, my Uncle Teddy passed away at 82 years old.
-On August 25—the night before my birthday—my Aunt Mary passed away at 88.
+On July 9, my Uncle Teddy passed at 82, and on August 25, the night before my birthday, my Aunt Mary passed at 88.

 My memories with them:

-• Uncle Teddy brought laughter, jokes, and playfulness to every room.
+• Uncle Teddy brought laughter, jokes, kindness, and playfulness to every room.

 • Aunt Mary carried a calm, wise presence that made you feel truly seen.

-Just weeks before her passing, I spent four sacred days by Aunt Mary’s side—sharing quiet moments, laughter, and stories.
+Just weeks before her passing, I spent four sacred days with Aunt Mary’s side, sharing quiet moments, laughter, and stories.
 Those last days remain a gift I hold close.

 The Passing of a Generation and the Weight of Legacy

-As this summer unfolded, I began to feel the weight of an entire generation shifting.
+As the summer unfolded, I felt the weight of an entire generation shifting.

-With my mother now the last of nine siblings, I witnessed not just the loss of beloved family members, but the reality that an era of our family’s story is nearing its close.
+With my mother now the last of nine siblings, I witnessed not just the loss of beloved family members but that an era of our family story is nearing its close.

-For decades, my mother spoke with her brothers and sisters multiple times a week, bridging the miles between coasts.
-Now, that tether has been cut.
+For decades, my mother spoke with her parents, brothers and sisters multiple times a week, bridging the miles between coasts.
+Now those moments are cherished memories.

-Her strong faith reminds her that when God calls, it is your time.
+Her faith reminds her that when God calls, it is your time.
 But even faith cannot erase the loneliness of being the last one left.
-Watching her grieve stirred deep reflection in me about ancestral healing, family patterns, and the sacred responsibility of breaking generational cycles.
+Watching her grieve stirred reflection in me about ancestral healing, family patterns, and the responsibility of breaking generational cycles.

-Insights from The Cycle Ends With You resonate deeply here, offering strategies for reframing family stories and choosing new patterns for future generations.
+Insights from The Cycle Ends With You offers strategies for reframing family stories and choosing new patterns for future generations.

 Honoring a Generation: The Nine Siblings

-Each sibling left a distinct mark, contributing to a legacy of resilience, love, and belonging.
+Each sibling left a distinct mark, contributing to a legacy of resilience, love, belonging, and a strong family bond.

 The Nine Siblings (Oldest to Youngest)